Rockall: Climate and weather

 Although Rockall does not sustain a weather station, Rockall's isolated setting dictates an extremely oceanic climate without heat or cold extremes.
 The North Atlantic Current influences waters near Rockall.

-Rockall's name is given to one of the 31 sea areas named in the British Meteorological Office's shipping forecast.
+Rockall's name has been given to one of the 31 sea areas named in the British Meteorological Office's shipping forecast since 1949.
 It was reported in 2006 that those onboard a British oceanographic research vessel just east of Rockall in February 2000 experienced the largest waves ever recorded by scientific instruments in the open ocean.
 A shipborne wave recorder measured individual waves up to 29.1 m from crest to trough, and a maximum significant wave height of 18.5 m.
 Those measurements are higher than Rockall's 17.15 m summit.